fragcolor-xyz/shards/docs/docs/reference/shards/lisp/macros.md

     [info] [2022-03-07 20:45:35.678] [T-9044] [logging.cpp::94] [wire-bye] Goodbye World
     ```

-`defwire` can also parse and save the wire's input into a variable.
+`defwire` can also parse and save the Wire's input into a variable.

 === "Code"